Ronlin1/AgriGeoSustain/README.md

 Utilizing Geospatial Data to Improve Agricultural Sustainability in Uganda.

 ### Introduction
 This project focuses on leveraging geospatial data to enhance agricultural sustainability in Uganda.
-By combining geospatial information with data-driven insights, we aim to improve food production and agricultural practices in the region.
+By combining geospatial information with data-driven insights, we aim to improve food security, production and agricultural practices in the region.

 ### Key Objectives
 - **Data Analysis:** Analyze geospatial data to gain a deeper understanding of the agricultural landscape in Uganda.